pointlessduffin-21/Frappe-ERPNext-Version-15--in-Ubuntu-22.04-LTS/README.md

       bench new-site library.localhost
       bench use library.localhost
       bench --site library.localhost add-to-hosts
+      # Run bench start again and then go to "http://localhost:8000" and it should load the page!

 ### (GUIDES BELOW HAVENT BEEN TESTED/CONFIRMED WORKING YET)
 ### STEP 15 setup production